Professor with Tenure

 Yiran Li, PhD

-Dr. Li is a Research Associate in Dr. Wang's lab.
+Dr. Li is an Assistant Professor in Dr. Wang's lab.
 His research focuses on deep learning-based medical imaging processing, including image synthesis, denoising, and reconstruction.

 His representative publications include:

 Gianpaolo Del Mauro, PhD joined the lab in February 2023 as a postdoc research fellow.
+He has been promoted to a Research Associate from July 1st 2024.
 Dr. Del Mauro is a trained cognitive neuroscientist with special research interests in brain structure and function-based language research.
 He is currently working on several projects in the Imaging Computing Lab, including the physiological effects on brain entropy and resting state-fMRI based pain research.
 Within a month and a half since he joined the lab, he had a paper in submission.
+Up to July 2024, he has published 4 journal papers.

 Aldo Camargo Fernandez-Baca, PhD (Postdoc)